laymonage/slides-student-maintainer/slides.md

 This was my first ever podcast.
 And still my only one so far.

 I was very nervous.
-I could've done better, but it's out there now, so if you do listen to it, please keep that in mind.
+I could've done better, but ehh, it's out there now, so if you do listen to it, please keep that in mind.
 -->

 ---